School of Prof & Extd Studies

 Dr. Peters has developed proposals for and managed democratization and community development programs in South Africa, Darfur, Sierra Leone, and Liberia, among other countries.

 Dr. Peters has taught in several Washington Semester Programs, including Global Economics and Business, US Foreign Policy, and International Environment and Development.
-She also teaches distance education courses in African governance, international development, and qualitative research methods; and she was one of the winners of American University's 2013 Jack Child Teaching with Technology Award.
+She also teaches distance education courses in African governance, international development, and qualitative research methods; and she was one of the winners of American University's 2013 Jack Child Teaching with Technology Award and 2013 Mobile Technology Award.

-A gourmet cook, she has taught in the Washington Semester Program at American University since 1999, and lives in the DC metro region with her husband and two children.
+A gourmet cook, she has taught at American University since 1999, and lives in the DC metro region with her husband and two children.

 DegreesPhD Public and International Affairs, University of Pittsburgh